 Access can be limited for custom post types, media, and API requests.
 Some of the plugin’s key features are:

 Your membership levels have no limit and these subscriptions can be sold as products on your site.
 Data on your membership records can be imported and exported to MailChimp or Excel.
 Finally, you may customize messages shown to users without permission.

-This plugin was initially released by its owner in July of 2010.
-It is actively on version 3.2.6 and last had a revision on August 10th, 2023.
-The newest release operates on WordPress 6.3.1 and requires at least PHP 7.4 to work on your server.
-This plugin is actively working on over 10,000 WordPress sites.
-It has had over 462,370 downloads.
-There have been 12 assistance requests with a 25% response rate.
+This product was originally released by its developer in July of 2010.
+It is currently on version 3.2.9 and last underwent an update on February 6th, 2024.
+The most recent version works on WordPress 6.4.3 and requires at least PHP 7.4 to operate on your server.
+This plugin is presently running on over 10,000 WordPress websites.
+It has had over 497,080 downloads.
+There have been 7 assistance requests with a 57% response rate.
 Membership Plugin – Restrict Content has below average support from its developer.
-Users score this plugin as average.
+Users assess this plugin as average.